 Across Canada, community leaders and innovators are using approaches from Research & Development (R&D) to better understand and address social issues in their communities.
 It is a diverse community with practitioners coming from all sectors.

-Drawing from the approaches that research and development offer, we want to test new ideas, create new evidence of what’s working and what isn’t, and share these results-based approaches so that we can further develop and scale.
+Using techniques such as prototyping, human-centered design, social labs, data measurement, and ethnography, practitioners are testing new ideas, creating new evidence of what’s working and what isn’t, and sharing these approaches with each other so that we can develop together and scale.